Table of Contents

 This indicates that the Player has been alerted for a software update and is trying to update.
 A device might be updated in 3 cases:

-• Emergency software updates: Issued on critical hotfixes that cannot wait until the next scheduled release and might happen at any time ( happens 1-2 times a year).
+- Emergency software updates are issued for critical hotfixes that cannot wait until the next scheduled release and might happen at any time (they happen 1-2 times a year).

 Updates take 2 minutes to up to 30 minutes, depending on the update and network bandwidth size.
 If a device is in an “ Updating” state for more than 1-2 hours, then this likely indicates an error in the update process that needs remote manual intervention to be recovered.
 Errors with updates might happen due to many factors, with the most common ones being: